SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students have acquired insights to current aspects of business practice through a series of guest lectures.
+Upon completing this course, alumni have acquired insights to current aspects of business practice through a series of guest lectures.
 They are aware of the challenges and opportunities regional entrepreneurs are facing and see various aspects of entrepreneurial action.
 By discussing relevant topics with experts, they have improved their argumentation and communication skills.

 Superior module: